ADO Pilot Privacy Policy

 By continuing to use ADO Pilot after changes take effect, you accept the updated Privacy Policy.
 If you don't agree with the changes, you must stop using the Service and delete your account.

-Version history: We maintain a version history of this Privacy Policy at [URL].
+Version history: We maintain a version history of this Privacy Policy; prior versions are available on request.

 14. Contact Us